Brightline Trains Florida Rail Service

 This page may contain compensated affiliate links.
 Please read the Disclaimer for more information

-The privately funded Brightline company is expected to open the first phase of their new higher-speed inter-city express passenger train service during the week of January 8, 2018.
-Initially the service will run the short distance from West Palm Beach to Fort Lauderdale and then in few months time it will be extended to the new downtown MiamiCentral station just north of the Miami-Dade County Courthouse.
+The privately funded Brightline company opened the first phase of their new higher-speed inter-city express passenger train service during the week of January 8, 2018.
+Initially the service ran the short distance from West Palm Beach to Fort Lauderdale and then a few months later it was extended to the new downtown MiamiCentral station just north of the Miami-Dade County Courthouse.

-In Miami the service will run on elevated tracks and connect with the existing Tri-Rail commuter service.
+In Miami the service runs on elevated tracks and connects with the existing Tri-Rail commuter service.

 Brightline Journey Times

-Journey time from Miami to Fort Lauderdale is expected to be around 30 minutes, from Fort Lauderdale to West Palm Beach another 30 minutes.
+Journey time from Miami to Fort Lauderdale is around 30 minutes and from Fort Lauderdale to West Palm Beach another 30 minutes.

-The Brightline service will offer reserved seating, power and USB outlets, free wireless internet, gourmet food and drinks.
+The Brightline service offers reserved seating, power and USB outlets, free wireless internet, gourmet food and drinks.
 It is expected to attract both local commuters in the Miami area and long distance travellers between Central and South Florida.

-The five train sets built by Siemens USA in California feature bright yellow engines pulling silver coaches highlighted with five colours; red, orange, green, blue and pink.
+The five train sets built by Siemens USA in California feature bright yellow Siemens Charger engines pulling silver Siemens Venture coaches highlighted with five colours; red, orange, green, blue and pink.

 Each train set has two types of coaches:

-- Smart coaches seating between 58 and 66 in 19 inch wide seats
+- Smart coaches seating between 58 and 66 passengers in 19 inch wide seats

-- Select coaches have extra wide 21 inch seats seating 49 including single seats, access to Premium Guest Lounges, complimentary food, drinks and parking
+- Premium coaches have extra wide 21 inch leather seats seating 49 passengers including single seats, access to Premium Guest Lounges, complimentary food, drinks and parking

 All coaches have pair or quad seats with or without tables, drop-down task trays, large windows aligned with the seats, luggage towers for large carry-on bags, overhead luggage racks plus under-seat storage for smaller personal item and the last Smart coach has a checked baggage compartment.